google-ai-edge/mediapipe-samples/examples/llm_inference/js/README.md

 ## Prerequisites

-* A device that can access Chrome and has WebGPU support (Desktop and Laptop are recommanded).
+* A browser with WebGPU support (such as Chrome, Edge or Opera).

 ## Running the demo